polyhome/polyhome/docs/introduction/why.md

 ## The good

 This project is being built with the mindset of doing it right the first time.
 As far as possible, no feature should be half-done once it is published, or have any known drawbacks that are within the realm of possibility to fix.
-In theory, this should lead to a product that *just works<sup>tm</sup>*
+In theory, this should lead to a product that _just works(tm)_

 ## The bad